RedNacho/sws.spinvoke/README.md

 **THE (POSSIBLY IMAGINARY) PROBLEM!**

-It's a bit haphazard at the moment... but the idea is this.
+It's all a bit vague at the moment... but the idea is this.

 If you're a C# programmer and you want to call a native function, you can do one of two things: